ScryEngineering/scrygroup.com/content/blog-posts/2019-09-24/Is-your-business-a-defacto-tech-company.md

 ---
-title: "IS your business a tech company?"
+title: "Is your business a tech company?"
 authors:
        - "Allison Smith"
        - "Janis Lesinskis"